matt-m-o/YomiNinja/README.md

 YomiNinja is an application for extracting text from any type of visual content.

 The extracted text is displayed over the original content, allowing for quick look-ups with pop-up dictionaries like Yomichan. <br>
-This feature is especially beneficial for language learners who study through games or videos.  <br>
+This feature is especially beneficial for language learners who study through videos or games.  <br>
-The overlay minimizes distractions and simplifies the process of looking up unfamiliar words.
+It overlays the original content, minimizing distractions and simplifying the process of looking up unfamiliar words

 YomiNinja is perfect for: